 Our favorite part of the Reolink 5MP is that you can monitor the feed through a phone app.

 It even sends alerts via push notification when suspicious activity is detected.
 If something is happening, you can save evidence to a remote server for insurance and police.

 For indoor security, there are a few extra functions you need, such as two-way audio and motion detection.
 These may help you to protect your family better while you’re away and more thoroughly monitor your home.

 The Reolink E1 series has features that include night vision and motion detection for a complete surveillance system.

 The camera has a 3x optical zoom with a 10 LED infrared system for recording both day and night.
-As with the Reolink 5MP, the E1 system can be viewed remotely through the Reolink mobile app.
+As with the Reolink 5MP, the E1 system can be viewed remotely through the Reolink phone app.

 - 3x optical zoom

 - 355° pan, tilt and optical zoom